shihankanungo/shihankanungo.github.io/wrapped.md

 - *Remains of the Day* by Kazuo Ishiguro.
 1989
 - *Never Let Me Go* by Kazuo Ishiguro.
 2005
 - *Klara and the Sun* by Kazuo Ishiguro.
 2021
+- *London: The Biography* by Peter Ackroyd.
+2000
 - *Elliptic Tales: Curves, Counting, and Number Theory* by Avner Ash and Robert Gross.
 2012
 - *Never Split The Difference: Negotiating As If Your Life Depended On It* by Christopher Voss, Tahl Raz.
 2016
 - *Purpose: What Evolution and Human Nature Imply about the Meaning of Our Existence* by Samuel Wilkinson.
 2024